gis-ops/tutorials/qgis/QGIS_Tasks.md

             self.exception = e
             return False
 ```
+The logic of the actual heavy lifting inside `run()` works as follows: for every box in the elevation tile grid, we get the southwestern-most coordinates (their base lat/lon), from which the directory and tile names are created, as well as the URL to download the tile from.
+If the file does not exist yet, we download it, extract the `.gz` file in-memory and save the result into the respective directory.

 The `run()` method of a `QgsTask` always needs to return a boolean value, which is used in `finished()` to evaluate whether the task ran successfully.
-After initializing the network access manager, which is used for handling the http requests, we wrap the remainder of the method inside a `try`/`except` block to prevent exceptions from being raised.
+After initializing the `QgsNetworkAccessManager`, which is used for handling the HTTP requests, we wrap the remainder of the method inside a `try`/`except` block to prevent exceptions from being raised.
 If an exception is caught, we save it and return `False`.
-In order to give the user control over cancelling the download, we check for this after each iteration by calling `self.isCanceled()`, and return False if the user has canceled the task.
+In order to give the user control over cancelling the download, we check `self.isCanceled()` after each iteration, and return `False` if the user has canceled the task.

-The logic of the actual heavy lifting inside `run()` works as follows: for every box in the grid, we get the southwesternmost coordinates, from wich the directory and tile names are created, as well as the URL to download the tile from.
-If the file does not exist yet, we download it, extract the `.gz`file and save the result into the respective directory.

 Next up is the `finished()` method:
 ```python